Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Method

 \section{Method}

-Our method consists of a core that optimizes seaweed growth when the currents are known and three extensions to get a feedback policy $\pi$ that performs well over long-time horizons when only forecasts are available.

-In our core method, we maximize the final seaweed mass when the ocean currents are known by formulating a running cost objective that can efficiently be solved with \ac{DP}.
-To tackle situations where only forecasts are available \mwnote{and neither probabilistic nor robust control methods are applicable (see Sec. \ref{sec:introduction})} we introduce three extensions.
-First, we show how the value function we obtain with our core method can be used as feedback control policy $\pi$.
-Applying it closed-loop is equivalent to re-planning at every time step which leads to reliable performance even if the value function was computed with inaccurate forecasts.
-Second, we show how we can use monthly averages to reason about the expected long-term growth beyond the 5-day forecast horizon.
-Third, we incorporate the increasing uncertainty in the ocean currents by introducing a finite-time discount factor in our core method.
+Our method consists of a core \ac{DP} formulation that optimizes seaweed growth when the currents are known and three extensions to get a feedback policy $\pi$ that performs well over long-time horizons when only limited forecasts are available.
+We first introduce the core \ac{DP} formulation to obtain the growth-optimal value function (Sec. \ref{subsec:mpc_replanning}).
+Then, we demonstrate using the value function as feedback policy $\pi$, which is equivalent to replanning at every time step (Sec. \ref{subsec:long_term_method}).
+This leads to reliable performance even if the value function was computed with inaccurate forecasts.
+Next, we extend the feedback policy by estimating the growth beyond the forecast horizon (Sec. \ref{subsec:long_term_method} and introduce a finite-time discount factor \ref{subsec:discounting}).
+Lastly, we describe the control algorithm variations developed and discuss computational aspects (Sec. \ref{subsec:controllers} and \ref{subsec:complexity}).